China, Japan hold defense consultation: Defense Spokesperson

 The Chinese side also stressed that the formulation of the Coast Guard Law is a normal legislation move taken by China, which conforms with the international law and international norms.

-Upon reviewing the operation of the Maritime and Aerial Communication Mechanism, the two sides acknowledged the mechanism’s positive role in reducing misunderstanding and miscalculation and safeguarding maritime and aerial security, and put forward suggestions including opening a direct hotline as soon as possible.
+Upon reviewing the operation of the maritime and air liaison mechanism, the two sides acknowledged the mechanism’s positive role in reducing misunderstanding and miscalculation and safeguarding maritime and aerial security, and put forward suggestions including opening a direct hotline as soon as possible.

 It is reiterated that according to the consensus reached by leaders of the two countries, the two sides should continue improving the mechanism, promoting defense exchanges, and effectively increasing mutual trust and diffusing misunderstanding, so as to make positive efforts to fostering a constructive bilateral security relationship.